-- Structure planning investigations are being undertaken by PLUS for the Upper Spencer Gulf (USG) in partnership with Spencer Gulf Cities, recognising that the region is attracting significant investment from both private enterprise and Government. - A series of forums were hosted by the USG Common Purpose Group in May 2022 with regional businesses, industry leaders and community service providers identifying key priorities to support current and future growth within the area.
+- Structure planning investigations being undertaken by PLUS for the Upper Spencer Gulf (USG) in partnership with Spencer Gulf Cities, recognising that the region is attracting significant investment from both private enterprise and Government. - Economic analysis and strategic land use investigations have been undertaken for the Port Augusta council area.
+These investigations provide a 'snapshot' of the area and growth opportunities and constraints for Port Augusta. - A series of forums were hosted by the USG Common Purpose Group in May 2022 with regional businesses, industry leaders and community service providers identifying key priorities to support current and future growth within the area.
 The findings from these forums will be highly relevant to development of the regional plan.